toralf/torutils/README.md

 sudo ./ipv4-rules.sh start
 ```

-This replaces any current content of the iptables _filter_ table with the rule set described below.
+This **replaces** any current content of the iptables _filter_ table with the rule set described below.
 Best is to (re-)start Tor afterwards.
+Make a backup of the current tables before if needed.
 If the script doesn't work for you out of the box then please proceed with the [Installation](#installation) section.

 The live statistics can be watched by: